top of page

 Image by René Riegal

-During the COVID-19 pandemic, Emily has been providing modelling support to universities and policy-makers on the impact of mitigation measures in a university setting.
-She also led a project which collected data on the contacts and behaviours of university students.
+During the COVID-19 pandemic, Emily provided modelling support to universities and policy-makers.
+Much of this was focused on impact of mitigation measures in a university setting.
+She led a project which collected data on the contacts and behaviours of university students.

 Sheep Farm